 03.La Serena Beach

 What is it?
 La Serena Beach sits directly on the Saint-Tropez sand.
-Salt air drifts across the terrace as you move from the shoreline to the restaurant.
-This luxury space centers every seat around the sea view.
+Salt air drifts across the terrace while the Mediterranean rolls in just feet away.
+This is French luxury defined by a sea view and a steady coastal breeze.

-Good to Know: Request a table on the edge of the La Serena Beach terrace to ensure nothing stands between your seafood platter and the Mediterranean horizon.
+Good to Know: Request a table at the very front of the La Serena Beach terrace to keep the sea view entirely unobstructed while you dive into the French seafood selection.

 © Photo Credits: Byblos Beach